 “There is silent coverup orchestrated by ODPP and IPOA intended to protect Ibrahim and other persons not before the court from being arraigned to answer to the charges of the offence of murder of Espino,” MUHURI says in the petition.

-MUHURI says DPP, Noordin Haji, has failed to discharge his constitutional mandate.
+MUHURI says the DPP has failed to discharge his constitutional mandate.

-IPOA, legally mandated to investigate police misconduct, completed a probe into Espino in-custody murder and submitted a file to the DPP on April 16, 2020.
-IPOA recommend murder charges.
-But five months later, the DPP is yet to press charges.
+IPOA, legally mandated to investigate police misconduct, completed a probe into Espino in-custody murder and submitted a file to the DPP on April 16, 2020, the Authority told MUHURI in an email.
+IPOA recommend murder a count, it said, but the DPP is yet to press charges.

 But IPOA also delayed its investigation.
-The Authority took almost two years to forward Espino file to the DPP, despite, from the onset, having in their possession crucial documents that would have supported a successful conviction.
+The Authority took almost two years to forward Espino file to the DPP, despite having in their possession crucial documents that would have supported a successful conviction.

-“There is a grave danger of a miscarriage of justice and blatant denial of justice to the victim’s family… Fanis Owendi (Espino mother) stands to suffer irreparable harm if appropriate action is not taken with a view of prosecuting Ibrahim,” MUHURI says.
+“There is a grave danger of a miscarriage of justice and blatant denial of justice to the victim’s family… Fanis Owendi (Espino mother) stands to suffer irreparable harm if appropriate action is not taken with a view of prosecuting Ibrahim,” MUHURI says in the petition.

 Autopsy confirms homicide

-A postmortem conducted on October 16, 2018, which was later backed by a detailed toxicology examination released on February 28, 2019, confirmed Espino’s death was a clear case of homicide.
+A postmortem conducted on October 16, 2018, which was later backed by a detailed toxicology examination released on February 28, 2019, confirmed Espino’s death as a homicide.

-MUHURI, IPOA and Espino family witnessed the autopsy by four doctors, who included government’s chief pathologist, Johansen Oduor, and Emilly Odhiambo of Independent Medico-Legal Unit (IMLU).
+MUHURI, IPOA and Espino family witnessed the autopsy by four doctors, who included the government’s chief pathologist, Johansen Oduor, and Emilly Odhiambo of the Independent Medico-Legal Unit (IMLU).